NormalVR/Normcore-Documentation/src/realtime/synchronizing-custom-data.md

 The last option is an optional argument that specifies if you would like a change event added to the model.
 When this is set to true, a C# event is added; it will fire when a property is changed locally or remotely.
 This is a useful signal to update your scene to match the model.

-Now that we have our model defined, it’s time to compile it.
+If you're using Unity 2021 or newer, Normcore will automatically generate the remaining code needed to use your model.
+Don't worry if you don't see it in your file; the extra code exists as temporary C# code generated when your project compiles.
+At this point you can skip ahead to the next section.

+If you're using an older version of Unity, you will need to manually compile the model.
 Go back to Unity and highlight the `ColorSyncModel.cs` file in your project.
 The inspector should look something like this:

 ![](./synchronizing-custom-data/model-inspector.png)

-Now that our class has a `[RealtimeModel]` attribute on it.
-Normcore will detect it and display the model inspector.
 If your inspector is not updating correctly, **make sure your Unity project has no compile errors.
 If Unity is unable to compile this class, it will be unable to detect the changes you’ve made to your model.**

 In order to actually make use of the model, we’ll need to compile it.
 With the inspector up, click the “Compile Model” button.
 If we look back at our `ColorSyncModel.cs` class, it should look something like this: